What to Buy in Vietnam: Top 14 Must-Have Souvenirs!

 Vietnamese woman with Ao Dai

-💡Vietnamese women often wear the Ao Dai on important occasions, including the Lunar New Year or the Vietnamese Tet Festival.
+💡Vietnamese women often wear the Ao Dai on important occasions, including the Lunar New Year or the Vietnamese Tet Holiday.
 Would you like to admire the colorful Ao Dai in real life?
-Learn more about this holiday in February.

 Places to Buy: